Backendless/ui-builder-library/components/bl-collapsiblePanel-component/README.md

-# CollapsiblePanel
+# Collapsible Panel

-CollapsiblePanel is the component that can be used in Backendless [UI-Builder](https://backendless.com/developers/#ui-builder).
+Collapsible Panel is the component that can be used in Backendless [UI-Builder](https://backendless.com/developers/#ui-builder).
 This component displays summary information and upon selecting the panel, it expands to display the full expansion panel.

 <p align="center">
   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>